Kathgodam: Demographics

 As per provisional data of 2011 census Haldwani-cum-Kathgodam urban agglomeration had a population of 252,060, out of which males were 121,363 and females were 110,697.
 The literacy rate was 85.17 per cent.

+Education

+Kumaun Institute of Information Technology, which is approved by the state government and is affiliated with Kumaun University, is located in the suburbs.